MahnazMirbolouki/MahnazMirbolouki/README.md

-- 👋 Hi, I’m Mahnaz Mirbolouki
+- 👋 Hi, I’m Mahnaz Mirbolouki.
+My main Major is Mathematics with a focus on Operations Research.
-- 👀 I’m interested in Data Sience and SAP-ABAP programming.
+- 👀 I’m interested in Data Science and SAP-ABAP programming.
 - 🌱 I’m currently learning Machine Learning Techniques and ABAP programming with SAP NetWeaver 7.5.

 <!---